abdalmoniem/DIY_Polls/Poll_Projects/Poll_#1_Home_Automation_System/README.md

 # Home Automation System:
-this project intends to show viewers that it is not that complicated, infact rather easy, to create a home automation system to control appliances and devices through their mobile phones
+this project intends to show viewers that it is not that complicated, infact rather easy, to create a home automation system to control appliances and devices through their mobile phones.

 # Circuit:
 ![Circuit Diagram](https://raw.githubusercontent.com/abdalmoniem/DIY_Polls/master/Poll_Projects/Poll_#1_Home_Automation_System/Circuit_and_Schematic/home_automation_bb.png)